-- Access to the National Curriculum all children are entitled to appropriate teaching at their level of understanding and learning. - Teacher Planning Teacher's planning takes into account IEP/IBP targets and the use of specialist equipment or support staff, ensuring that all children are included in all lessons. - Differentiation This is shown on medium term plans, weekly plans or daily plans, where appropriate. - Disapplication Currently no children are disapplied at Moor Nook.
-If it were appropriate, advice would be sought from the Lancashire Inclusion Service. - Withdrawal Children are withdrawn for various programmes such as Lancashire Reading Partners or Speech and Language Therapy.
-This is planned on a circular programme so that a pupil does not miss the same lesson, core subjects or their favourite subjects.
-This usually takes place in the afternoon, whenever possible. - IEPs in relation to the curriculum These have scaffolded SMART targets and are used to inform teacher's planning and teaching. - Resources At Moor Nook we have many fully resourced Learning Resource Rooms where TAs teach their groups and teachers are able to locate a variety of resources.
+- Access to the National Curriculum all children are entitled to appropriate teaching at their level of understanding and learning. - Teacher Planning Teacher's planning considers IEP/IBP targets and the use of specialist equipment, manipulatives or support staff, ensuring that all children are included in all lessons. - Differentiation This is used where appropriate. - Disapplication Currently no children are disapplied at Moor Nook.
+If it were appropriate, advice would be sought from the Lancashire Inclusion Service. - Withdrawal Children are withdrawn for various interventions such as Lancashire Reading Partners or Speech and Language Therapy.
+This is planned on a circular basis so that a pupil does not miss the same lesson, core subjects or their favourite subjects.
+This usually takes place in the afternoon, whenever possible, so they are not missing direct teaching of English and Mathematics. - IEPs in relation to the curriculum These have 3/4 short term outcomes based on their long-term outcomes and are used to inform teacher's planning and teaching. - Resources At Moor Nook we have many fully resourced Learning Resource Rooms where TAs deliver interventions.
 Some resources are also available to each class such as pencil grips and talking postcards.
 Computing resources such as I-Pads and Laptops are available in all classrooms.